Wednesday, September 29, 2010

 Dr. Afia jailed for 86 years by US court

-Dr fauzia sister of Dr affia siddiuqi announced Dr afia movment should be strated soon.politcal and islamic leader's of country condems the sentence of u.s court and said that this will make confrontation between the people of the two countries.
+US court has issued 76 years sentence to Dr. Afia Siddiuqi on seven counts, “I want no bloodshed over my conviction and sentence,” Dr. Afia who was present in court said after the announcement of the sentence.
+Dr fauzia sister of Dr affia siddiuqi announced Dr afia movment should be strated soon.politcal and islamic leader's of country condems the sentence of u.s court and said that this will make confrontation between the people of the two countrie...

 Judge orders deportation of Pakistani party chief